-A new injection is now being used to treat wet macular degeneration.
-A substance called Avastin or Lucentis that inhibits new blood vessel formation is injected into the vitreous humour of the eye.
-This helps to stop the leakage from the new blood vessels, which causes retinal damage.
+If diagnosed early, wet macular degeneration can be treated and a fairly new injection is now being used successfully.
+A substance called anti-VEGF (vascular endothelial cell growth factor) is injected into the vitreous humor of the eye.
+This injection inhibits new blood vessel growth and helps to stop leakage from the new blood vessels that causes retinal damage.
 The main aim of the injection is to prevent further vision loss, but sometimes it actually improves central vision.

-- adjusting the lighting in your home
+- Adjusting the lighting in your home.

-- visual aids and voice-activated devices
+- Visual aids and voice-activated devices.

-Outcome of treatments
+Outcome of treatment

-When to call the doctor
+When to call your doctor